 There are three main billings for tuition and fees.
 The first one is in early August for students who have preregistered for fall study abroad courses.
 The second billing is in December for spring study abroad courses.
 Summer tuition and fees are usually posted to student accounts in mid-April.
-JMU students should access their student accounts through MyMadison to view the charges.
-Term Special students, since they do not have access to MyMadison, will have invoices mailed to them.
+JMU and non-JMU students should access their student accounts through MyMadison to view the charges.
 Students are responsible for having all current address information on file with the university.
 It is important for you to know that payment of your tuition and fees in a timely manner is your responsibility.